A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 • Attend and participate in professional development opportunities to enhance the Co-op experience.

-Pre-Placement (1-4 months prior to start of placement):
+Pre-Placement (1-4 months prior to start of work term):

 • Connect with the Co-op Coordinator with any potential employer who requests more information on co-op.

-• Attend all orientations and meetings that inform and prepare students for starting co-op placements.
+• Attend all orientations and mandatory workshops that inform and prepare students for starting co-op placements.

 • Register for the appropriate Co-op Work Term about 1 month prior to starting your placement.